background

 • Total Rental Income – Annual = $400,000 ×12 = $4.8 million

-Furthermore, we’ll assume the other income earned on the side by the property amounts to $200k, which we’ll simply add to our total income.
+Furthermore, we’ll assume the other income earned on the side by the property amounts to $200k, which we’ll add to our total income.

 • Potential Gross Income (PGI) = $4.8 million + $200k = $5 million

-However, the potential gross income (PGI) metric assumes there are no vacancy losses or credit losses (i.e. collection issues), which is an inevitable part of property management, regardless of the methods used to mitigate risk.
+However, the potential gross income (PGI) metric assumes no vacancy losses or credit losses (i.e. collection issues), which is an inevitable part of property management, regardless of the methods used to mitigate risk.

 For the vacancy and credit losses, we will attach an 8.0% assumption (of PGI) to estimate the projected losses.